opitcho/jean-code/README.md

   logged to `logs/usage.jsonl`.
 - **See what it's doing**: the UI shows every thought, tool call and result live, for the main agent and each subagent.

-## Reading the code

-Start with `src/agent.py`: `Agent.run_turn` adds your message, then `_loop` calls `step` (one model call, then its tool calls) until the model answers.
-Then `src/llm.py`, which turns plain Python functions into the tool schemas the model sees, and `src/coding.py`, which puts the coding agent together from a shell, the web tools and the subagents.

 ## Layout

 ```